rrwabina/PhD-Literature/Information Technology Management in Healthcare Organizations/Session 1.md

 - Vision is what you see in th future.
 What you aim to be.
 The vision answers how(?).
 - Mission: What do you do?
+- The strategic point links the vision and mission.
+An organization with the same vision and similar mission can have different strategies - depending on their context on what is the best pathway for their organization.
+The strategy does not care to day-to-day operations.
+One level below the strategy is the tactical approach - that is, you spell out the high level strategy that are more manageable and concrete.